vladblaj/cagitech/content/blog/2025-09-28-native-tabs-native-vibes-stylish-win-on-moving-to-native-tabs-on-react-native.md

 - **Native motion & haptics:** The tab switch uses platform animations and subtle haptics, so it *feels* like a first-party app instead of a skinned web view.
 - **Material You on Android:** On Android 12+, the tab bar respects dynamic color, proper elevation shadows, and authentic ripples.
 It picks up the user’s wallpaper-derived palette, so it blends into the system like magic.
-- **“Liquid glass” vibe:** You can give the tab bar a glassy, translucent look so content flows beneath it—think frosted glass with soft blur.

 ### Under the hood: actually native (SwiftUI / Compose)